Jiawei-Liao/InterviewHelper/README.md

 4. Paste key into settings

 # Future
-- Finish suggestions page, linked with a database for users to give me suggestions or feedback
 - Create my own speech to text ML model
 - Fine tune LLM for the purpose of giving personalised feedback for improvement